OpenTechSchool/python-data-intro/core/strings.md

     for line in open("radishsurvey.txt"):
        line = line.strip()
-       parts = line.split(" - ")
+       parts = line.split(" - ", 1)
-       name = parts[0]
-       vote = parts[1]
+       name, vote = parts
        if vote == "White Icicle":
           print(name + " likes White Icicle!")

+You might note some little changes to syntax here.
+We hand `line.split()` an extra argument of `1` to tell it to only split the string once, making sure we end up with two parts.
+You can then assign a list of variables to a list (`name, vote = parts`) and each variable will contain the value of the corresponding item in the list!

 # Counting Votes

 Can you write a program which counts the total number of votes for *White Icicle* radishes?

 Use the previous example as a base.
-You'll need a variable to hold the number of votes recorded for *White Icicle*, which you increment (ie add one to) as part of the loop.
+You'll need a variable to hold the number of votes recorded for *White Icicle*, which you increment (i.e add one to) as part of the loop.

 ### Solution